Vampires Will Never Hurt You: Reception

-"Vampires Will Never Hurt You" was met with generally positive reviews from both contemporary and retrospective music critics.
+"Vampires Will Never Hurt You" has been recognized as a fan favorite, and was met with generally positive reviews from both contemporary and retrospective music critics.
 The staff of Alternative Press wrote that the song "stands up as one of the better songs the band have written", despite the rest of the album being otherwise unrefined.
 Desiree Bowie, writing for the Recording Academy, similarly praised the song as a "hint at the future of the band's sound", while Caroline Sullivan of The Guardian instead described the track as being "the juiciest tune the Ramones never wrote".
 However, the song's lyrics have come under criticism: DaveyBoy's review of the album for Sputnikmusic described the track as having an "overlong mumbo-jumbo of lyrics" despite its ambition, while Stephen Haag of PopMatters instead criticized the lyrics for "truly seem[ing] to be about vampires" and being "bereft of metaphor".
 Nonetheless, the lyrical themes of "Vampires Will Never Hurt You" have also resonated with critics, with the track appearing on multiple lists of the best songs about vampires.

 The song has been identified as being one of the most well-known songs from I Brought You My Bullets, and has placed well in rankings of My Chemical Romance's discography.
 The staff of Billboard included the track in their list of the band's 15 best songs, with Taylor Weatherby declaring the lyric "And these thoughts of endless night / Bring us back into the light / Can you stake my heart?" as being one of the band's "most outlandishly emo" lyrics.
 Bryant, writing for Louder Sound, ranked "Vampires Will Never Hurt You" as their sixth-best song due to being "brooding, building, intense and dark", while Law ranked the song as the band's fifteenth-best, calling it a "gleefully theatrical, blood-sucking earworm".
-In a ranking of the band's entire discography, Cassie Whitt and Jake Richardson of Loudwire placed the song at #8 (of 71), with the former citing the song's role in establishing the sound and aesthetic for the band.
-In contrast, Chloe Spinks of Gigwise placed the song at #60 (of 79) in her ranking of the band's entire discography, despite praising it as being "one of more complex and interesting compositions" on I Brought You My Bullets.
+In a ranking of the band's entire discography, Cassie Whitt and Jake Richardson of Loudwire placed the song at number 8 (of 71), with the former citing the song's role in establishing the sound and aesthetic for the band.
+In contrast, Chloe Spinks of Gigwise placed the song at number 60 (of 79) in her ranking of the band's entire discography, despite praising it as being "one of more complex and interesting compositions" on I Brought You My Bullets.

 Credits and personnel

-Credits are adapted from Apple Music.
+Credits are taken from I Brought You My Bullets, You Brought Me Your Love CD booklet.